Garykn/CSC420-Image_Processing_Course_Project/README.txt

 totalAccuracy = evaluateAccuracy(results, testlabels)

+To use the function in the libsvm library for windows, make sure you run the startup.m script first.

 The .mat files trained_binarySVMs.mat,  train_binarydata.mat,  test_binarydata.mat, contain the 4 trained SVMs using the 4 approaches listed above, the train data, and lastly the test data respectively.

+The .mat file truths.mat contains pose estimatin information about all the images used in our test.
+It was obtained from the fashinista website.

 Sources used to obtain data:
 http://vision.is.tohoku.ac.jp/~kyamagu/research/clothing_parsing/